 5. Humble Choice Is a Superb Value

-Humble Trove is a growing library of 90+ DRM-free games that you can download and play whenever you want.
-While subscribed, you also get a discount on any purchases made in the Humble Store.
+Humble Choice also grants access to the Humble Games Collection, which is a growing library of 90+ DRM-free games that you can download and play whenever you want.
+While subscribed, you also get an extra discount on any purchases made in the Humble Store.

 Humble Store Is a Win-Win